 - Collect your bike between 8 March and 19 March 2015 (depending on the airport you’re collecting it from); 8am and 6pm

-- Please allow 2-3 days for us to get your bike home.
-Call the relevant handling area (numbers will be provided in the procedures document) before you proceed to pick it up.
+- Please allow 2-3 days for us to get your bike home once you dropped it off at the airport.
+Contact your relevant pick-up cargo station (numbers provided in the procedures document below) before collecting your bike

-In order to ensure your bike is delivered in perfect condition, please take special note of the following packing procedures:
+To ensure that your bike is delivered in perfect condition, please take special note of the following packing procedures:

 - The seat must be fully lowered